 Infidelity is individually constructed and relative to the person.
 In other words, there are many perspectives about what cheating is/is not, what infidelity means to the relationship, and whether or not it is a “deal breaker.”
 So for example, you may believe that a person cheats when he/she engages in oral, vaginal, or anal sex with someone else but feel that sexting an ex-partner is playful flirting.
 Another example might be sharing secrets or engaging in intimate behaviors with someone other than your primary partner and rationalizing the experience as “not cheating” because you never had sex with the other person.

 Yet another example might be, sexual intimacy with someone other than your partner but believe that since the feelings you have for the other person are not as strong as those for your primary partner, then the act was not cheating.
 A final example might be having a romantic interlude with someone else and not disclosing it to your partner.
-If confronted about it, then it's cheating….if you are not confronted by your spouse, then it is okay.
+If confronted about it, then it's cheating...if you are not confronted by your spouse, then it is okay.
 Please understand that if you and your partner have not talked about your actions and consented to those actions beforehand…it’s cheating.

-2. Forms of Infidelity
+2. Yes, There are Different Forms of Cheating

 As I mentioned above, cheating comes in many forms and is relative to each person.
 When I speak with my clients and students about infidelity, I share with them that I consider infidelity to be a deflection of intimacy where individuals choose not to address issues that exist in their relationship.
 So for example, imagine getting into an argument with your partner about whose turn it is to clean out the garage.
 Both of you argue for hours until you decide to retreat to another part of the house.
 You invest countless hours (and sometimes days) playing video games, surfing the Internet, spending intimate time with someone else, consuming alcohol/drugs, gambling, or eating and you still have not resolved the issue of cleaning out the garage.
 With any of the above activities you physically, emotionally and intimately “check out” because you choose not to deal with the issue or have not developed a communication skill set to address what is really going on between the two of you.